skymansandy/linkPreviewEditText/README.md

           linkPreviewEditText.setLinkPreviewListener(this);

           //You'll have these callback methods.
+          //A link was found when content was being typed void onLinkFound(String url);

           //On getting a link preview of automatically detected url in the EditText, You'll get this callback with the LinkInfo object
           //LinkInfo explained later below this file
-          void onLinkPreviewOpen(LinkInfo linkInfo);
+          void onLinkPreviewFound(LinkInfo linkInfo);

           //You'll get this callback whenever an existing preview is closed for either manually closing it, or closed because of some internal purpose void onNoLinkPreview();

-          //A link was found when content was being typed void onLinkFound(String url);

           //In the rarest of the events when there is something wrong, you'll get this callback with the error message void onLinkPreviewError(String errorMsg);